Section 1. Movement Area NOTAMs

 FAA employee must be confirmed before issuance.
 If you are informed of or

 observe a condition that affects the safe use of a movement area, relay the

 This includes data received from airport inspectors.

-contact airport management, classify and issue a NOTAM publicizing the
+unable to contact airport management, classify and issue a NOTAM publicizing

 thereafter as practical.

 !CRW CRW RWY 15/33 UNSAFE BREAKS IN ASPH SE END 1304030730130701500EST

 !PIE CLW RWY 16/34 UNSAFE DISABLED ACFT 13032518001303261000EST

 Only airport management can close any portion of an airport.